2018 Grants Awarded

 YMCA Summer Camp

-* With a special thank you to Send Hunger Packing Princeton for supporting healthy lunches for over 40 of our campers this summer.
+* A truly special thank you to Send Hunger Packing - Princeton (SHUPP) for supporting healthy lunches for over 160 PRD Day Campers this summer!
+Through our partnership with SHUPP and PRD all campers in need of lunch this summer received it.

 Opening Doors to College

-PCF provided funding for ACT and SAT test fees for 2 Princeton High School students.
+PCF provided funding for AP test fees for 3 Princeton High School students.
 Taking the exam was just one step in the college application process.
-We also worked with 4 seniors to send their scores to 13 different colleges.
+We also worked with 9 seniors to send their scores to 41 different colleges.
+This fall, those 9 students are all attending colleges like Kean College, Mercer County Community College, Rider University, The College of New Jersey, University of Pittsburgh, University of Vermont, and The University of the Sciences in Philadelphia.

 Providing An Equivalent Experience

-Much of what we do at PCF is directly related to enrichment or extracurricular activities, but we also want all students to have an equivalent educational experience.
-That means being able to get a yearbook or school pictures, having an advanced calculator for math class, attending school trips and functions like the senior prom, or participating in swim class during gym.
-Much of this work is supported through in-kind donations - calculators, gowns & tuxedo rentals, swim attire, luggage, etc.
+Much of what we do at PCF is directly related to enrichment or extracurricular activities, but we also want all students to have an equivalent social experience.
+That means being able to get a school picture, having an advanced calculator for math class, attending school trips and functions like the senior prom, or participating in swim class during gym.
+Much of this work is supported through in-kind donations (calculators, gowns, swim attire, luggage, etc.) but PCF also works with vendors in town and in the schools to negotiate a reduced pricing.

 PCF funded school pictures for 6 JW students and your donations of gently-used items supported the following: